-- i.
-Ensuring that (where appropriate) development provides safe and convenient links to rights of way and other recreational routes; - ii.
-Supporting the provision of improved and additional routes within and between settlements that contribute to providing a joined up network of routes where possible; - iii.
-Where appropriate, encouraging making new or existing rights of way multifunctional to allow for benefits for a range of users.
-(Note: 'multi-functional will generally mean able to be used by those walking, wheeling,, cycling, using micro mobility23 and horse-riders). - iv.
+- 1. Ensuring that (where appropriate) development provides safe and convenient links to rights of way and other recreational routes. - Supporting the provision of improved and additional routes within and between settlements that contribute to providing a joined up network of routes where possible. - 3.
+Where appropriate, encouraging making new or existing rights of way multi-functional to allow for benefits for a range of users.
+(Note: 'multi-functional will generally mean able to be used by those walking, wheeling, cycling, using micro mobility and horse-riders). - 4.
 Wherever feasible, new public rights of way and routes should provide equal access opportunities for those with mobility challenges.

-23 Defined as - small, lightweight vehicles operating at speeds typically below 15mph such as bikes, e-bikes, electric scooters, electric skateboards, shared bicycle fleets, and electric pedal assisted bicycles.
+Defined as - small, lightweight vehicles operating at speeds typically below 15mph such as bikes, e-bikes, electric scooters, electric skateboards, shared bicycle fleets, and electric pedal assisted bicycles.